futel/asteriskserver/README.md

 ## Requirements and test

+- Have whatever the correct Ruby and Lua (for testing) environments are.
 - Have no Digital Ocean droplets or domains named futel-stage.phu73l.net.
 - Have a Digital Ocean assets snapshot created by storageserver.
 - Have src/asterisk-18.8.0-futel.1.el8.x86_64.rpm built by buildserver.